sarahtrevers/sarahtrevers.github.io/pages/1-tuition.md

 #### Location

-I offer lessons at Cropwell Bishop (NG12) however, I am also able to travel to local locations, therefore please contact me to discuss the options available.
+I offer lessons at Cropwell Bishop (NG12) however, I am also able to travel to other locations locally, please contact me to discuss the options available.